mtwenzel/parkinson-classification/README.md

 If you want to run the notebook from Google Colab, put the data into your Google Drive, and adapt the path below in the respective cell.

 ## Usage
-It is adviced to copy the Colab notebook to your own Google Drive before connecting to a runtime an running the code, though it is not strictly required.
+It is advised to copy the Colab notebook to your own Google Drive before connecting to a runtime and running the code, though it is not strictly required.
 Note, however, that if you don't copy it, any changes you make, and also all results, will be discarded when you close the notebook.

 The data (under the ./data/ path in the repository) will be downloaded and unzipped automatically.
 In case you are running the notebook in a hosted runtime, the download will be temporary.